ilsundal/ncollections/README.md

 # The Collections

-All Collections implement the following methods:
+A Collection implements the following methods:

 **clear()** clears (empties) the collection.